-At the moment, the invariants are generated using "classic" algorithm only (see the description of check\invar\bmc on page 64).
+At the moment, the invariants are generated using "classic" algorithm only (see the description of check_invar_bmc on page 78).

--n index index is the numeric index of a valid INVAR specification formula actually located in the property database.
-The validity of index value is checked out by the system. -p "formula [IN context]" Checks the formula specified on the command-line. context is the module instance name which the variables in formula must be evaluated in. -0 filename filename is the name of the dumped dimacs file.
+Checks the formula specified on the command-line. context is the module instance name which the variables in formula must be evaluated in.

+Checks the INVAR property named name in the property database.

+filename is the name of the dumped dimacs file.
 If you do not use this option the dimacs file name is taken from the environment variable bmc_invar_dimacs_filename.
 File name may contain special symbols which will be macro-expanded to form the real dimacs file name.
-Possible symbols are: @F: model name with path part @f: model name without path part @n: index of the currently processed formula in the properties database @@: the '@' character check\invar\bmc\inc - Generates and solves the given invariant, Command or all invariants if no formula is given, using incremental algorithms check\invar\bmc\inc [-h | -n idx | -p "formula" [IN context]] [-a algorithm]
+Possible symbols are:

+- @F: model name with path part

+- @f: model name without path part

+- @n: index of the currently processed formula in the properties database

+- @@: the '@' character

+check_invar_bmc_inc - Generates and solves the given invariant, or all invariants if no formula is given, using incremental algorithms

-This command does the same thing as check\invar\bmc (see the description on page 64) but uses an incremental algorithm and therefore usually runs considerably quicker.
+This command does the same thing as check_invar_bmc (see the description on page 78) but uses an incremental algorithm and therefore usually runs considerably quicker.
 The incremental algorithms exploit the fact that satisfiability problems generated for a particular invariant have common subparts, so information obtained during solving of one problem can be used in solving another one.
 A SAT solver with an incremental interface is required by this command.
 If no such SAT solver is provided then this command will be unavailable.